UK Retail Economic Briefing Report | Economic Report

 No payment required.
 Free for 30 days.
 Cancel anytime

 Note: This report summary is one or two months behind the current month as standard reporting practice.
 The content is indicative only and incomplete with certain data undisclosed.
-Subscribe to access the full report or take out a free 30 day subscription trial.
+Subscribe to access this data or take out a free 30 day subscription trial now.

-Retail sales fell by 0.00% in February, year-on-year, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted, exc.
-Fuel).
+Retail sales rose by 00% in May, year-on-year, according to the Retail Economics Retail Sales Index.

 Retail Economics found that, as a direct impact of hospitality reopening indoors, 00% of consumers spent less on retail items in May.

 CPI inflation rose to its highest level since July 2019, accelerating by 2.1% year-on-year, from the 1.5% rise in April.
 This was ahead of the Bank of England’s 2.0% inflation target and above economists’ forecasts of a 1.8% rise.

 UK house prices jumped by an annual 13.4% in June, the highest rate since 2004, according to mortgage lender Nationwide.

 Latest RICS Residential Market Survey shows a widening gap between demand and supply, with fresh listings tailing off while new buyer enquiries rise.

 Take out a free 30 day trial subscription to read the full report >

 Inflation rises above expectationsSource: ONS